buzzqw/TUS/OBSS/OBSSv2-eng.md

 These **bracers** function as armor while not being such.
 You are wrapped in an invisible magical shield that grants you Defense 15, 17, 19, 21, 23.
 The Defense can be increased with magic items that improve Defense, except for armor and shields.

-## Brazier of Commanding Fire Elementals
+\oggettomagico{Brazier of Commanding Fire Elementals}

 **Rarity:** Rare; **Cost:** 8000 gp